 Students who successfully complete this course are eligible to take the National Registry of EMTs psychomotor and cognitive exams which lead to certification at the AEMT level in the State of Washington, as well as with the National Registry of EMTs.

-Register and pay for course here https://courseregistration.inhs.org
+Register and pay for this course at courseregistration.inhs.org.

-The Advanced EMT Program is one of our vocational education courses for more
+The Advanced EMT Program is one of our vocational education courses.
+For more